antibiotics11/stream/README.md

 ## Notice

 - <b>This project is experimental and does not guarantee the same functionality as java.io.</b>
-- <b>It mimics method overloading using optional arguments, but some features may be unstable.</b>
+- <b>Some features may be unstable due to mimicking method overloading with optional parameters.</b>

 ## Requirements